Confluex/Zuul/README.md

 # License

-   Copyright 2015 Confluex
+   Copyright 2014-2016 Confluex

-   Licensed under the Apache License, Version 2.0 (the "License");
+   Parts of Zuul are licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.
    You may obtain a copy of the License at